cliffs near the ocean cliffs of moher coastal walk

-Clare County Council has made improvements to the Cliffs of Moher coastal walk, a 13-km (8-mile) trail that runs along the cliffs from Doolin to Hag's Head offering incredible views of the ocean and surrounding area.
+Updated December 2024–Clare County Council is currently making improvements to parts of the Cliffs of Moher Coastal Walk, a 20-km (12-mile) trail that runs along the cliffs from Doolin to Liscannor, which offers incredible views of the ocean and surrounding area.

 This news item and page contain affiliate links and I may earn compensation when you click on the links at no additional cost to you.